MontiCore/montiarc/docs/GettingStarted/ElevatorSystem/Interfaces.md

 ## Delayed Ports
-Since in both timings it is possible that the outputs causally depend on the inputs, we can mark a port as delayed.
+Since in both timings it is possible that the outputs causally depend on the inputs, ports can be delayed.

 In the case of the control station, this means the `motorCommand` is dependent on the `motorPoition`, but the `motorPosition` depends on the `motorCommand`.
-To avoid this circle, the `motorCommand` is delayed and sent only after the current time step has been completed.
+To avoid this circle, all outputs are delayed and sent only after the current time step has been completed.

 === "ControlStation.arc"
     ```montiarc